jronallo/starterdeck-node/README.md

 When guard is running the derivatives are automatically built when something changes.
 Browser pages are also reloaded using livereload.

+The slides are self-contained, meaning that all images, CSS, JavaScript, videos, and other external assets are included in the markup as data: URIs.

 ## About

 You can read more about this approach to creating slideshows here: